Countryside Alliance welcome the results of...

 Should they refuse to budge, and the government’s message in the wake of the protest is not encouraging, then this debacle will simply run on and on, derailing the government's communications grid with a further barrage of difficult headlines.
 Much like in the 2000s, pop up protests across the countryside will become common place and for those who face the breakup of farms which have been in the same families for generations, increasingly radical protest may become the only logical response.

 If Rachel Reeves and her team in the Treasury won’t listen to rural people on the ground, it is their own rural Labour MPs that hold the only realistic chance of our concerns being noticed.
-With much smaller majorities than their urban counterparts, many will undoubtedly feel they’ve been thrown under the bus, being completed blindsided by the budget announcement in the same way that farming bodies and seemingly DEFRA have been.
+With much smaller majorities than their urban counterparts, many will undoubtedly feel they’ve been thrown under the bus, being completely blindsided by the budget announcement in the same way that farming bodies and seemingly DEFRA have been.

 Thousands of our members and supporters have already used our e-lobby to contact their MPs, helping us reach MPs in over 590 constituencies.
 We know this operation is making an impact, with the Guardian reporting that over 100 rural Labour MPs have voiced concern to government over the Treasury’s decision.